-In general, men face high risks of physical violence in Libya due to an ongoing cycle of violence, atrocities and impunity.
-Christian men face loss of employment, physical and mental abuse, eviction from their family home, and kidnap for ransom.
+In general, men face high risks of physical violence in Libya due to an ongoing cycle of violence, atrocities, and impunity.
+Libyan Christian men from a Muslim background in particular face loss of employment, physical and mental abuse, and eviction from their family home.
 Forced labor and slavery are widespread for sub-Saharan men who have migrated to Libya, including Christians.
-Libyan men and boys have been increasingly forced to fight in militias, causing many to flee their home towns to evade such a fate.
-Migrant Christians in detention camps, too, are forcibly recruited.
+Libyan men and boys have been increasingly forced to fight in militias, causing many to flee their hometowns to evade such a fate.
+Migrant Christians in detention camps are also forcibly recruited.

 - Abduction

-- Discrimination/harassment via education

-- Economic harassment via work/job/business
+- Economic harassment via work / job / business

 - Forced out of home expulsion

-- Imprisonment by government
+- Imprisonment by the government

-- Military/militia conscription/service against conscience
+- Military/militia conscription / service against conscience

 - Trafficking

-- Violence death
+- · Violence death

 - Violence physical

 - Violence psychological